Deer: Disease

 In some areas of the UK, deer (especially fallow deer due to their gregarious behaviour) have been implicated as a possible reservoir for transmission of bovine tuberculosis, a disease which in the UK in 2005 cost £90 million in attempts to eradicate.
 In New Zealand, deer are thought to be important as vectors picking up M. bovis in areas where brushtail possums Trichosurus vulpecula are infected, and transferring it to previously uninfected possums when their carcasses are scavenged elsewhere.
 The white-tailed deer Odocoileus virginianus has been confirmed as the sole maintenance host in the Michigan outbreak of bovine tuberculosis which remains a significant barrier to the US nationwide eradication of the disease in livestock.
 Moose and deer can carry rabies.

-Docile moose may suffer from brain worm, a helminth which drills holes through the brain in its search for a suitable place to lay its eggs.
-A government biologist states that "They move around looking for the right spot and never really find it."
-Deer appear to be immune to this parasite; it passes through the digestive system and is excreted in the feces.
-The parasite is not screened by the moose intestine, and passes into the brain where damage is done that is externally apparent, both in behaviour and in gait.
+Docile moose may suffer from brain worm (Parelaphostrongylus tenuis), a helminth which drills holes through the brain in its search for a suitable place to lay its eggs.
+White-tailed deer are generally asymptomatic carriers and are the definitive host of the nematode, whose adult form resides in the meninges of the deer's central nervous system.
+The larvae pass through the digestive system and are excreted in the feces after being coughed up out of the lungs.
+The parasite does not develop normally in moose and elk who ingest snails and slugs—the nematode's intermediate host—and instead passes into the brain where damage is done that is externally apparent, both in behaviour and in gait.

 Deer, elk and moose in North America may suffer from chronic wasting disease, which was identified at a Colorado laboratory in the 1960s and is believed to be a prion disease.
 Out of an abundance of caution hunters are advised to avoid contact with specified risk material (SRM) such as the brain, spinal column or lymph nodes.
 Deboning the meat when butchering and sanitizing the knives and other tools used to butcher are amongst other government recommendations.